Cat Health & Well-being

 Our articles should help you get a basic idea of things to look out for, and give you an idea of the kinds of questions you could ask during your trip to the vet.

-An often overlooked but crucial part of caring for your cat is oral hygiene.
-Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease in cats.
-A range of products is available on the market to help you with your pet’s oral hygiene.
+An often overlooked but crucial aspect of caring for cats is maintaining their oral hygiene.
+Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease.
+A range of products is available on the market to help you maintain your cat’s oral hygiene.

 If your cat came from an animal shelter, or if you adopted her from the streets, she will likely be quite shy in her new surroundings.
 One of the best parts of owning a cat is that you can build trust with your cat and watch her slowly open up and become more affectionate towards you.

 Even more rewarding is the experience that some people get when they take it upon themselves to take care of kittens without a mother.
-If you raise a kitten from birth the bond you two have will be unlike any other.
+If you raise a kitten from birth, the bond that the two of you have can be quite unique and satisfying.